SilkRose/Pony/stories/there/there.md

 I'm supposed to be the tough one, the cool pony who doesn't let anything affect her.
 Currently, though, I don't feel like Rainbow Dash anymore.
 I feel like a never-ending storm cloud.
 Cursed to ruin everything she touches.
 Enduring emotions I once blissfully never knew existed.

-She was my everything, now… now she's this massive whole in my heart.
+She was my everything, now… she's this massive hole in my heart.
 I never thought I could live without her.
+Well, I wouldn't consider this living… I'd consider this the worst pain I've ever felt.
+Worse than any physical pain I've ever experienced.

-Well, I wouldn't consider this living… I dare not move from my position in the bed, for it might upset the strings holding up my heart, or what's left of it.
+I dare not move from my position in the bed, for it might upset the strings holding up my heart, or what's left of it.
+Any movement might confirm her non-existence, and I can't have that.
+She is there, she has to be.

 I never thought anything like this would happen to us.
 We were invincible, we were heroes, we were in love.
 We had everything ahead of us, and nothing to be afraid of.
 At least that's what we thought…

 How can this even happen?
 How can the world be so cruel?
 Why wasn't it me?
 The questions never stop, and never make it feel better.
 I know that there is nothing I can do to change the past, no matter how many times I beg to Twilight or Celestia.

-Sometimes, I can almost feel her.
-Like she is still holding me, still whispering *I love you* in my ear.
-Like she is still there…

 They said it would get better, but they didn't know the connection we had.
 It only got worse, the more time she's not there, the more pain I'm in.
 I got this same routine, this same pain every morning.

 Getting up doesn't change anything, she's still gone, and I'm still alone.
 No, I'll stay in bed, keep my eyes closed, and pretend I'm still not broken.
 For another minute… another hour…

-I consider getting up.
+I sometimes consider getting up.
 I still know where everything is in our room.
 I haven't dared move anything since she left, how could I, how could I risk erasing even a smudge of her presence?

-I have trotted around enough with my eyes closed to know where everything was, perhaps if I could manifest the memory of her, of the way things had been when she was here, I could call her back from… I didn't want to think about where she had gone. *She will be there when I open my eyes, she will be there when I open them.* But she wasn't there, and I didn't open my eyes.
+I have trotted around enough with my eyes closed to know where everything was.
+Perhaps if I could manifest the memory of her, of the way things had been when she was here, I could call her back from… I didn't want to think about where she had gone.

 I've sat at her makeup desk and stared at myself in the mirror so many times, imagining all the ways she used to dress me up and do my makeup.
 I used to give her a hard time, but I loved it so much.
 How much I'd give to just do it once more with her.
 To do anything once more with her.